Share this Post

 But isn’t a building optimization program an optional extra?

 A building represents a complex collection of systems and devices designed to run a building through changing environmental conditions and changing tenant expectations.
 What seems like a better description of a building?
-Is it like a living, breathing, high-functioning organism, or is it closer to a static, electro-mechanical machine?
+A living, breathing, high-functioning organism, or a static, electro-mechanical machine?

 Its “health” must be monitored for peak performance.
 Unfortunately, its natural trajectory is to greater levels of disorder and disrepair.
 To accept building optimization as an optional extra is to accept sub-optimal building results.
 If you concede this high ground, you will accelerate the building’s demise and diminish its overall asset value.